undecaf/hetzner-snap-and-rotate/README.md

 for which `rotate-snapshots` is `true`.

 "Rotating" means that existing snapshots will be renamed according to `snapshot-name`, or will be deleted if they are not contained in any of the configured `quarter-hourly`, `hourly`, ... `yearly` periods.
-These settings determine for how many such periods the snapshots will be retained.
+Those settings determine for how many such periods the snapshots will be retained.

+Snapshots that have been protected are preserved during rotation.

 The rotation process is controlled by the following rules:

+- Rotation period types configured to not retain any snapshots are ignored.
 - The shortest type of rotation period starts from the rotation instant into the past.
 - Each consecutive type of rotation period continues into the past from where the next shorter type ended.
-- Rotation period types configured to not retain any snapshots are ignored in this scheme.
-- Each period starts at a preset instant:
+- Rotation periods begin at certain instants:

   | Type of rotation period | Starting instant rounded down to                                   |
   |-------------------------|--------------------------------------------------------------------|